dezo103/rsschool-cv/cv.md

 * 2009 - Molodechno State Medical College,
 * 2015 - Belarussian State University (biologist),
 * 2019 - School of buisness of BSU (programmer and Web-designer) and some online courses such as HTML-academy, Codecademy, Enki, SoloLearn.

+I think, that my English level is Pre-Intermediate.
+I can read English adaptive literature, can speak in English for understanding each other, but English grammar is trouble for me.
+I can read technical documentation in English using duolingo extension for Chrome.I studied English in depth at the school.
+Now I learn English by Duolingo.